 - Stamp duty is payable on the market value of shares in case of transfer while in the transmission of shares no stamp duty is to be paid.

-Transfer of shares is very common, but the transmission of shares takes place only on the happening of the certain event.
+By and larger, transfer of shares is the normal course of transferring property, while the transmission of shares takes place only on demise or insolvency of the shareholder.
+Moreover, Transfer of shares is very common, but the transmission of shares takes place only on the happening of the certain event.